-We’ve launched a multi-year community-based project, SING OUT STRONG (SOS), that commissions composers and writers to create songs based on themes that flow from our operas.
-In 2019, SOS’s inaugural year, our theme is immigration (flowing from I Am A Dreamer Who No Longer Dreams), hence, SING OUT STRONG: Immigrant Voices.
+We’ve launched a multi-year community-based project, Sing Out Strong (SOS), that commissions composers and writers to create songs based on themes that flow from our operas.
+In 2019, SOS’s inaugural year, our theme was immigration (flowing from I Am A Dreamer Who No Longer Dreams), hence, Sing Out Strong: Immigrant Voices.

 We’ve also integrated our mainstage shows with our community projects, a revolutionary move.
-After SOS tours Boston’s neighborhoods, it will arrive on our mainstage as a prologue to our mainstage opera.
+After SOS tours Boston’s neighborhoods, it arrived on our mainstage as a prologue to our mainstage opera.

 Our Ticket Access Program (TAP) gives away one-third of all our seats to underserved communities, diversifying our audience across all demographics—age, income, ethnicity, and race.
 In 2018, we exceeded our goal by giving away more than one-third of the seats.